 Conveyancing is a fully regulated industry - you can always expect absolute professionalism from your Licensed Conveyancer or Property Solicitor.
 Fully insured, these specialists in property law will guide you through the buying and selling process professionally and efficiently.

-Licensed Conveyancers are closely regulated by the CLC and Conveyancing Solicitors are regulated by the SRA.
+Licensed Conveyancers are closely regulated by the CLC and Conveyancing Solicitors are regulated by the SRA as well as CILEx.
 Conveyancing Solicitors in Scotland are regulated by the LSS, and in Northern Ireland by the LSNI.
 These regulatory bodies accept only truly professional (and fully insured) practitioners, so you can expect the same high-quality customer service.